christopheranand/elm-haskell-stm/README.md

 # elm-haskell-stm

+## This fork will not be updated for Elm 0.19.
+We have a forthcoming project which will be easier for beginners.

 ## Running the Haskell back-end

 (`$` character denotes the beginning of a prompt, it should not be included.)